Vibroplex Bugs

 The Model X was an interesting design modification that used an ingenious mechanism to allow both the dots and dashes to use the same set of contacts.
 Some people feel they are a little clunky to operate but they did the job.

 There were 2 versions of this key.
-The first one had a square weight and pendulum arm, while the second version, which was somewhat more simplified, used round weights and pendulum arm.
+The first one had a square weight and pendulum arm (2 keys on the left), while the second version, which was somewhat more simplified, used round weights and pendulum arm (2 keys on the right).

 Patent 457 Bug (~1912)